Your Child's Immunizations: Chickenpox Vaccine

 The varicella vaccine protects against chickenpox (varicella), a common and very contagious childhood viral illness.

 The varicella vaccine is given as a shot when kids are between 12 and 15 months old.
-They receive a booster shot for further protection at 4 to 6 years of age.
+They get a booster shot for further protection at 4 to 6 years of age.

-Kids who are older than 6 but younger than 13 who have not had chickenpox also may receive the vaccine, with the two doses given at least 3 months apart.
+Kids who are older than 6 but younger than 13 who have not had chickenpox also may get the vaccine, with the 2 doses given 3 months apart.

-Kids 13 years or older who have not had either chickenpox or the vaccine need two vaccine doses at least 1 month apart.
+Kids 13 years or older who have not had either chickenpox or the vaccine need 2 vaccine doses 1 to 2 months apart.

 Why Is the Chickenpox Vaccine Recommended?

-The chickenpox vaccine prevents severe illness in almost all kids who are immunized.
+The chickenpox vaccine prevents severe illness in almost all kids who get it.
 It's up to 85% effective in preventing mild illness.
 Vaccinated kids who do get chickenpox generally have a mild case.

 Possible mild effects are tenderness and redness where the shot was given, fever, tiredness, and a varicella-like illness.
 There is a very small chance of an allergic reaction with any vaccine.